DizzyduckAR/BotPlace/README.md

 16/07/21
 Developer Tool 1.0.6:<br>
 (System is Free and a Test Account is already inside.
-Anyone can test and Build Stuff No Code Needed) New Developer Api's<br>
+Anyone can test and Build Stuff No Code Needed) New Developer API's<br>
 Renew Web App Data Get.
 Isolated each Bot Request.<br>
 <br>
 Function Editor implanted.<br>
 Developer can Now fully Build Auto code for his object and add them to functions.<br>
-System Will Self Detect Everything and Build your Connected object to the DB.<br>
+The system Will Self Detect Everything and Build your Connected object to the DB.<br>

 <br>
 Bot Updated.
 Allow Change Controller (Click types) to Support Any Window Botting.<br>
-Bot Can now Get and Build Developer function. testing your function can be done in a click now.
+Bot Can now Get and Build the Developer function. testing your function can be done in a click now.

 New home:<br>
 ![Bot_Place_Developer_Tool_iK6eU4Kilt](https://user-images.githubusercontent.com/52171360/125932391-0dfe8c0d-4fd1-49ab-93b7-85e13b3d4c09.png)